BlockPo/BlockPo-to-Tradelayer/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Litecoin Core for Windows.
+Below are some notes on how to build TradeLayer Core for Windows.

-The options known to work for building Litecoin Core on Windows are:
+The options known to work for building TradeLayer Core on Windows are:

 * On Linux using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
 Ubuntu Bionic 18.04 is required and is the platform used to build the Litecoin Core Windows release binaries.